 The Merger Proposal.
 Neither the MGCL nor our Articles of Incorporation or Bylaws require us to obtain stockholder approval of the Merger Proposal.
-However, NYSE policies require stockholder approval of the Merger Proposal, and such requirement will be satisfied if the Merger Proposal is approved by the affirmative vote of a majority of shares of our common stock voting at a meeting of stockholders where the total vote cast represents over 50% of all of our outstanding shares of common stock entitled to vote on the Merger Proposal.
-Abstentions will be counted for purposes of determining the total vote and will have the same effect as a vote "Against" the Merger Proposal.
+However, NYSE policies require stockholder approval of the Merger Proposal, and such requirement will be satisfied if the Merger Proposal is approved by the affirmative vote of a majority of the votes cast by holders of our common stock, provided that the total votes cast represents over 50% of our outstanding common stock.
+Abstentions will not be counted as a vote cast.
 In the event that stockholders approve the Merger Proposal and the transaction is subsequently challenged in a derivative action, we may be entitled under Maryland law to assert stockholder approval as a defense to such action.
 If stockholders do not approve the Merger Proposal at the Special Meeting, we may consider alternative ways in which we can restructure the relationship between us and the Manager.